jasonrhodes/how-to-react/README.md

 export default Banner
 ```

-To be fair, this wouldn't really work yet.
-But notice how the on click listener here doesn't do anything with its result.
-It doesn't wait for the new message and set it somewhere, it just says "update the message please thank you".
-In flux, that's called "an action".
-The update message action looks pretty familiar from the other examples:
+Disclaimer: I know this wouldn't work yet, but let's move slowly.
+Notice how the on click listener here (`updateMessage`) doesn't do anything with its result.
+It doesn't wait for the new message and set it somewhere, it just says "update the message please, thank you".
+In flux, that's called "creating an action".
+And update message should look pretty familiar, too:

 ```javascript
 const messages = [